 When people consider adopting a tool like Instapaper to create a reading queue, I suspect that most of them think to use the tool for only the first two content types on my list (blogs and websites).
 And, indeed, this is how I originally used Instapaper.

-However, at any one time, I may have a big backlog of reading across a multitude of mediums.
-The trouble for me was that I got so habituated to looking only at Instapaper for my next item to read that I would often forget that I had books, magazines, newsletters, etc. also awaiting my attention.
+However, at any one time, I may have a big backlog of reading across a multitude of sources.
+The trouble for me was that I got so habituated to looking only at Instapaper for my next item to read that I would often forget that I had magazines, newsletters, PDFs, etc. also awaiting my attention.

-My trick for solving this was to expand my use of Instapaper and create a unified reading queue for ALL of my content sources, regardless of medium.
-In fact, I use Instapaper even for sources that are not natively supported by the app (the most obvious ones being print books and magazines).
+My trick for solving this was to expand my use of Instapaper and create a unified reading queue for ALL of my content sources.
+In fact, I use Instapaper even for sources that are not natively supported by the app (the most obvious ones being PDFs and newsletters).

 Web content, including blog posts, is probably the most classic and obvious use for Instapaper.